Temporal Upsampling of Depth Maps Using a Hybrid Camera

 \subsection{Scene Flow Estimation}

-This joint optimization framework would introduce the depth maps and the 3D scene flow simultaneously.
-If our input is a set of color images, each of which has its corresponding depth map, our method reduces to a standard scene flow estimation method.
-In Sec.~\ref{sec:quantitative_evaluation}, we will give quantitative evaluations of our scene flow estimation method and show its advantage over the current state-of-the-art works~\cite{jaimez2015icra,QuirogaBDC14eccv,sun2015cvpr}.
+This joint optimization framework will introduce the depth maps and the scene flow simultaneously.
+If our input is a set of color images, each of which has its corresponding depth map, our method reduces to a standard scene flow method.
+In Sec.~\ref{sec:quantitative_evaluation}, we give quantitative evaluations of our scene flow method and show its advantage over the current state-of-the-art works~\cite{jaimez2015icra,QuirogaBDC14eccv,sun2015cvpr}.